Skip to main content

 Allowlist configuration

-The recommended LiteLLM standard config defines the models an agent is permitted to call.
-The allowlist is enforced at the sidecar level — requests for unlisted models return 400 Model not allowed.
+The gateway’s config.yaml defines the models any agent in the cluster is permitted to call.
+Requests for unlisted models return 400 Model not allowed.

 model_list: